adamki/mashy-app/README.md

 ### Pitch

-Mashy provides provides a simple webapp interface that allows a user to gain insight for any startup.
+View your Playlists from another perspective.

 ### Problem

 Playlists need to be analyzed.
 It is an interesting take to try and use technology to analyze a song's tempo and feeling instead of audio perception and feeling.

 ### Solution